Ethanwang17/Ticket-Genie/README.md

 ## Project Overview 📊

--   **95% uptime** maintained over 3+ months of continuous Heroku deployment
+-   **95% uptime** maintained over 3+ months of continuous deployment
 -   **1,000+ direct messages** sent to users with new show alerts
 -   **60% of active users** customized their notifications using the in-app blacklist feature

 Ticket Genie is a cloud-hosted, two-bot system that keeps a constant pulse on two invite-only ticket platforms and pushes personalized Discord alerts the moment new performances drop.
-Running 24/7 on Heroku with a PostgreSQL backbone, it marries fast, headless scraping with per-user preferences so members never miss limited-availability shows again.
+Running 24/7 with a PostgreSQL backbone, it marries fast, headless scraping with per-user preferences so members never miss limited-availability shows again.

 ---